2018 Tax Calendar

-2017 and all of its tax deadlines are upon us!
+2018 and all of its tax deadlines are upon us!
 Below is a quick guide of the most important dates to keep in mind this calendar year.
-Take a careful look as quite a few deadlines have changed this year!
+Take a careful look as and mark them on your own calendars:

 - January 31st: